~ A forthcoming report details the findings of the year-long consortium, with further meetings planned for 2017 to expand on the work done so far ~

 Skills at leading increasingly multi-cultural distributed teams

 This includes the possibility of leading teams comprised of both internal and external people.
 This will require an appreciation of different cultures and the essential communication approaches which will be most effective with each.

 One of the most interesting concepts to emerge from the workshop series was the fact that there are different cultures between generations in the same workplace, as well as between different locations/nationalities.
 Leaders who recognise this are set to create more engaging and inclusive workplaces for employees of all generations by playing to the strengths of each age group and supporting their weaknesses.

 Multi-company experience will be increasingly valuable as there will be increased interdependence with supply chain and other service providing partners, and differences between companies in identical locations can be bigger than differences between locations of the same company.

 Additionally, future leaders must have the capability to do all of the above in an increasingly uncertain world.

-As well as insights into the skills of future leaders, there were discoveries made about the nature of industry recruitment.
+As well as insights into the skills of future leaders, there were discoveries made about the nature of industry recruitment find jfk airport car service.
 Over the whole series of workshops it was repeated that industry has a problem providing sufficient entry-level jobs and a variety of career paths, and making these appear cool enough to attract and retain talent in the face of increasingly visible alternatives pushed by recruitment consultants through social media.